akshatchadhaa/spotify-popularity-analysis/README.md

 Key insight:
 Speech-heavy tracks (talking or spoken-word style) are not typical among popular songs.
 -
+# Feature Correlation Matrix

+What this chart shows

+This heatmap displays correlations between audio features and popularity.

+Key relationships

+Energy and Loudness show strong positive correlation.

+Acousticness is negatively correlated with Energy and Loudness.

+Danceability moderately correlates with Valence.

+Important finding

+Popularity shows very weak direct correlations with most features.

+Key insight:
+No single audio feature strongly predicts popularity — hit songs likely emerge from a combination of characteristics rather than one dominant factor.
+-
+# Popularity Across Energy × Danceability

+What this chart shows

+This heatmap visualizes how combinations of energy and danceability levels influence track popularity.

+Interpretation

+Highest popularity appears in moderately high energy and danceability combinations.

+Extremely low energy tracks tend to perform poorly.

+Balanced combinations produce the best results.

+Key insight:
+Successful songs often balance danceability and energy rather than maximizing one feature alone.
+-

+## Machine Learning Model
+# Hit Song Prediction Model

+A classification model was built to predict whether a track is a hit or not based on audio features.

+Model Performance

+Accuracy: ~95%

+ROC-AUC Score: ~0.69

+However, the confusion matrix shows the model predicts non-hit songs much better than hit songs, indicating class imbalance.

+# Feature Importance for Predicting Hits

+Most influential features in predicting hit songs:

+Instrumentalness

+Acousticness

+Energy

+Loudness

+Duration

+Danceability

+Valence

+Speechiness

+Tempo

+Interpretation

+Songs with lower instrumentalness tend to be more popular.

+Energy and loudness significantly contribute to hit probability.

+Danceability also plays a meaningful role.

+Key insight:
+Hit songs often combine produced sound, strong energy, and rhythmic danceability.
+-
 ## Analysis Performed
 - Data cleaning
 - Feature distribution analysis